 Working with wild roe deer in the countryside is a constant learning process, and in this article, I will describe a number of ideas that are designed to help you with your photography.

 As you go down this page, you will no doubt notice that the number of tips on the technical aspects of deer photography are relatively few in number.
-The reason for that is because most of the challenges you will face when working with roe deer are not technical; they are mainly related to field craft, the nervous nature of the subject and the required overall approach to photography.
+The reason for that is because most of the challenges you will face when working with roe deer are not technical; they are mainly related to field craft, along with the nervous nature of the subject and the required overall approach to the photography.

 So, without further ado, let’s get started.

-Tip 1 – Choosing the right site.
+Tip 1 – Choosing the right site

 Even if you live in a large city, there’s a very good chance that there is viable population of roe deer living within 50 miles of your home.
 So, finding a reasonable site shouldn’t be too much of a problem.